 What did you like or dislike about this article?

-Do you feel ready to purchase a portable mound, or do you still have questions?
+Are you ready to purchase a portable mound, or do you still have questions?

-If this article helped you purchase a mound, let us know how it helped and which mound you decided to purchase!
+If this article helped you purchase a mound, let us know how it helped and which mound you decided to buy!